 Awards under the OEPP 2018 were granted as phantom shares.
-Any historical grants that remained outstanding at the time were exchanged for RSUs in 2021.
-The RSUs under the OEPP 2018 met their full vesting requirements in connection with our successful IPO in September 2021, which constituted an exit event.
+Any historical grants that remained outstanding at the time were exchanged for Restricted Stock Units (RSUs) in 2021.
+The RSUs under the OEPP 2018 met their full vesting requirements in connection with our IPO in September 2021, which constituted an exit event.